30/06/2025

-At IE University, the extracurricular opportunities that allow students to take their learning beyond the classroom are as critical an element of the programs as the courses themselves.
-In the Master in Finance, students have the option to visit leading companies in New York, explore the inner workings of London’s financial district, and visit social entrepreneurship initiatives in Ghana.
+At IE Business School, the extracurricular opportunities that allow students to take their learning beyond the classroom are as critical an element of the programs as the courses themselves.
+In the Master in Finance, students have the choice to visit leading companies in New York or explore the inner workings of London’s financial district.
+They also have the option of visiting Ghana to get real-world insights on social entrepreneurship initiatives.

 The Ghanaian trip is a collaboration with local financial NGOs through the Microfinance Technical Assistance Project.
 The project aims to help those NGOs to improve, grow and succeed within the particularities of the Ghanaian financial landscape, and provides an outstanding practical lesson for Master in Finance students.